C# Create PDF (Code Example Tutorial)

 IronPDF is a fully-featured PDF library for .NET and Java.
-It is one of several third-party libraries available that work efficiently in creating, editing, and processing PDF documents, as well as in outputting editable PDF files from content of other file types (HTML, PNG, RTF, etc).
-Find out more about IronPDF and similar PDF libraries from our growing catalog of comparison articles.
+It is one of several third-party libraries available that work efficiently in creating, editing, and processing PDF documents, as well as in outputting editable PDF files from the content of other file types (HTML, PNG, RTF, etc.).
+Find out more about IronPDF and similar PDF libraries from the growing catalog of third-party library comparison articles.

 As HTML is a markup language, it can be difficult to convert the contents of HTML to a PDF without the HTML tags.
-We'll be working with IronPDF for this tutorial to do just that, create PDF in C# from HTML, because of its ease of use and additional features like using JavaScript, CSS, and images.
+IronPDF offers features such as creating PDF in C# from HTML, because of its ease of use and additional features like using JavaScript, CSS, and images.

 The Visual Studio software provides the NuGet Package Manager option to install the package directly to the solution.
 The below screenshot shows how to open the NuGet Package Manager.

-Don't worry about license key, IronPDF is free for development.
+Don't worry about the license key, IronPDF is free for development.

 It provides the search box to show the list of available package libraries from the NuGet website.
-In the package manager, we need to search for the keyword "IronPDF", as shown in the below screenshot:
+In the package manager, search for the keyword "IronPDF," as shown in the below screenshot:

-From the above image, we will get the list of the related NuGet packages search list.
-We need to select the IronPDF option and install the package for the solution.
+From the image above, select the IronPDF option from the list of related NuGet packages and install the package for the solution.

 Now the package will download/install to the current project and be ready to use.